CyberSource/cybersource-plugins-commercetools/docs/Commercetools-Setup.md

 > **_NOTE:_** <ul><li>The extension timeout of 10000ms is required for Payment create and update API</li><li>Commercetools by default will have 2000ms for Customer update API, contact Commercetools support team to increase the timeout to 3000ms</li></ul>

-Below is the Endpoint to run the script to load these API extension setup and custmizations
+Below is the Endpoint to run the script to load these API extension setup and custmizations.
+Before running the script, Cybersource Plugin API Key must be created with the required scope, see Cybersource Plugin API Key in [Key Creation](Key-Creation.md)

 | Endpoint                  | Note                                                                                                                                                                                                                                  |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |